ehanahamed/ehdotfiles/README.md

  - `cliphist` - clipboard manager
  - `pick` - fuzzy search tool
    - can be used to search through a command that outputs lots of lines, like `commandThatReturnsLargeList | pick`
+ - `nemo` - the only gui file manager that doesn't suck
+ - `nemo-fileroller` - useful stuff for nemo

 ### gtk & stuff
  - `lxappearance` - super useful